 North America homeowners who want to improve their indoor air quality are always reviewing effective solutions from their HVAC systems.
 You might have heard using ultraviolet (UV) light is a great, cost-effective way to fight germs, bacteria and mold.
-That’s correct!
+That’s right!

 What Are UV Lights?
 What Do They Do?

 UV light has germicidal qualities.
 Also known as sanitizing lights and purifying lights, this equipment kills germs, bacteria and mold.

 It can be installed in most HVAC units, and are highly functional in stopping the circulation of irritants in your house and your North America neighbors.

 This purification method keeps the area air more pristine and healthier.
 Working together with a quality filter, this system will limit the possibility these pollutants will enter your residence’s ductwork.